Deformations of unitary Howe dual pairs: Introduction

 A satisfactory answer to (1) is not possible for any given Howe dual pair $(\mathcal{G},\mathfrak{g}')$, but examples of favorable situations were considered before in \cite{BSO, CDM, DOV, DOV2, OSS}.
 The present work is concerned with more examples of such dual pairs.
-Specifically, from the general scheme for Howe dual pairs over the complex numbers, introduced and described in \cite{Ho1}, one knows the existence of the pairs $(\mathrm{GL}(n,\bC),\mathfrak{gl}(2,\bC))$ and $(\mathrm{GL}(n,\bC),\mathfrak{gl}(2|1,\bC))$ inside the algebras $\mathfrak{sp}(4n,\bC)$ and $\mathfrak{spo}(4n|2n,\bC)$, respectively.
+Specifically, from the general scheme for Howe dual pairs over the complex numbers, introduced and described in \cite{Ho1}, one knows the existence of the pairs $(\mathrm{GL}(n,\bC),\mathfrak{gl}(2,\bC))$ and $(\mathrm{GL}(n,\bC),\mathfrak{gl}(2|1,\bC))$.
 We refer also to \cite[Section 5.2]{CW} for a more explicit account on the second pair in the context of Lie superalgebras.

-Versions for the theory of dual pairs inside the symplectic algebra for general local fields (outside characteristic $2$) other than the complex numbers were explored in \cite{Ho2,Ho3} and we find the real-form $(\mathrm{U}(n),\mathfrak{u}(1,1))$ of the pair $(\mathrm{GL}(n,\bC),\mathfrak{gl}(2,\bC))$ in the family of dual pairs listed in \cite[(5.2)(iii)]{Ho3}.
-The real form $(\mathrm{U}(n),\mathfrak{u}(2|1))$ of the dual pair $(\mathrm{GL}(n,\bC),\mathfrak{gl}(2|1,\bC))$ inside the symplectic-orthogonal algebra was described in detail in \cite{BDES}, together with the decomposition of the space of polynomial-spinors for the joint action of this pair.
+Versions for the theory of dual pairs for general local fields (outside characteristic $2$) other than the complex numbers were explored in \cite{Ho2,Ho3}.
+We find the real-form $(\mathrm{U}(n),\mathfrak{u}(1,1))$ of the pair $(\mathrm{GL}(n,\bC),\mathfrak{gl}(2,\bC))$ in the family of dual pairs listed in \cite[(5.2)(iii)]{Ho3}.
+Note that a skew duality for the same pair also appears in the context of Hodge decomposition theory, see~\cite[Example 4(b)]{Ho1}.
+In the context of a Weyl-Clifford algebra, the real form $(\mathrm{U}(n),\mathfrak{u}(2|1))$ of the dual pair $(\mathrm{GL}(n,\bC),\mathfrak{gl}(2|1,\bC))$ was described in detail in \cite{BDES}, together with the decomposition of the space of polynomial-spinors for the joint action of this pair.
 For real forms of Lie superalgebras we refer to~\cite[Section 5.3]{Ka}, and \cite{Pa}.